Bespoke Farmhouse Kitchen Cheshire

 We replaced these beams with a zonal coffered ceiling design which were enveloped by recessed LED lighting.
 This created an additional source of much needed light which also added a beautiful feel of elegance.

-The innovative use of dropped ‘C’ shaped studwork created the void necessary for an extractor whilst providing the frame work for beautiful olive colour tile to encase it.
-This was a wonderful way to heighten the impact of the customer’s prized possession… their AGA.
+The innovative use of dropped ‘C’ shaped studwork created the void necessary for an extractor whilst also providing the frame work for beautiful olive colour tile to encase it.
+This wonderfully heightened the impact of the customer’s prized possession… their AGA.